Mega Menu

 • Freestanding Kiosks: These offer more visibility and location flexibility but are more expensive, ranging from $2,000 to $4,000.

-• Custom Kiosks: If you need a unique design or functionalities, expect a significantly higher price tag, potentially reaching up to $20,000 or more.
+• Custom Kiosks: If you need a unique design, branding, or set of functionalities, expect a significantly higher price tag, potentially reaching $20,000 or more.

 a cashier uses a touch screen point of sale system